Author: Steven T. Cook

 We need to carefully consider the positions we take, both as Christians and creationists, to make sure we are dealing with the same things, and not comparing apples with berries (species – kinds).

-You may want to close your study with a responsive reading of Psalm 148 (either by 1/2 or whole verse), and a prayer of thanksgiving for God’s wondrous creations, and His care for us in it.
+You may want to close by reading Psalm 148 and a prayer of thanksgiving for God’s wondrous creations, and His care for us in it.